zearp/Nucintosh/README.md

 ## Monterey
 Below is for beta 1.

-+ Monterey needs its own version of Airportitlwm, download the kext [here](https://github.com/zearp/Nucintosh/raw/master/Stuff/AirportItlwm.kext-Monterey.zip) and put it in the kext folder replacing the other one -- please note the current version thinks my [WPA network is WEP](https://github.com/OpenIntelWireless/itlwm/issues/617) so also not working a 100% yet
++ Monterey needs its own version of Airportitlwm, download the kext [here](https://github.com/zearp/Nucintosh/raw/master/Stuff/AirportItlwm.kext-Monterey.zip) and put it in the kext folder replacing the other one -- please note the current version thinks [WPA networks use WEP](https://github.com/OpenIntelWireless/itlwm/issues/617)
-+ Both IntelBluetooth kexts need to be disabled -- if not the boot will never finish and keeps displaying messages related to the bluetooh deamon
++ Both IntelBluetooth kexts need to be disabled -- if not the boot will seemingly never finish and keeps displaying messages related to the bluetooh deamon

-Please note that not all of the kexts we use as well as OpenCore itself hasnt been (fully) updated yet to accomodate any changes that may be required.
+Please note that not all of the kexts we use as well as OpenCore itself have been (fully) updated to accomodate any changes that may be required.
 This is the first release of a new OS so there will be lots of issues.
 I'm surprised the installation went smooth and things seem to work ok after some quick testing.

 In short if you want to play around with the beta's you can, just disable the kexts above and you should be ok.
 I'm sure these issues can and will be sorted in due time.
 I personally don't really like to invest too much time in getting beta's to work as Apple can change things arround and then I'd just be wasting my time.
 Once OpenCore and kexts receive updates to work with Monterey I will update to them and do some more testing.
 Then every now and then try the latest beta and see where things stand.